 Sculpture: Inspired By Life

-Work directly from the model for the first six weeks of each term, then pursue your own projects, e.g. make a mould, a portrait head, or a carving based on earlier figure studies.
+Create work inspired by images of a life model.
+Pursue your own projects, e.g. make a mould, a portrait head, or a carving based on earlier figure studies.

 See the course blog here